Spotlight report on damp and mould – it’s not a lifestyle

 The full report is available to view or download as a pdf.

-View the and download the full report pdf
+View and download the full report (PDF)

 View more Spotlight reports

-This report reveals how landlord’s services can be held back by weaknesses in data and information, that can turn an ordinary service request into an extraordinarily protracted complaint.
+This report reveals how landlord’s services can be held back by weaknesses in data and information.
+Calling for a need for better data systems to prevent simple service requests turning into lengthy complaints.